Assessing the impact of variance heterogeneity and misspecification in mixed-effects location-scale models: Discussion

 As a simulation, our findings have limitations.
 While we have used a general set of parameters to improve the generalisability of our conclusions, more extreme parameter settings could depart from the results shown here.
-Similarly, our simulations rely on two random effects and do not consider random effects for B-spline coefficients.
-Our conclusion on the misspecification of random effect distribution considers a symmetric alternative to the normal distribution and not more skewed distributions, which could impact this finding.
-Finally, our work focuses on the distribution shape and not on the prediction of individual random effects, which the linear mixed models literature suggests being more affected by the misspecification (see \citealp{lebeau2018model, hui2021random, vu2024random} for reviews on the topic).
+Similarly, our simulations rely on two random effects and do not account for random effects in the B-spline coefficients.
+Our conclusion regarding the misspecification of the random effect distribution considers a symmetric alternative to the normal distribution, rather than more skewed distributions, which could impact this finding.
+Further, the proposed simulations assume an uninformative visit process, which in many real cases (e.g.\ electronic health records) might be unrealistic.
+Future developments in this area are needed to build joint models for the within-individual variability and the informative observation process, extending, for example, the methodologies illustrated in \citet{pullenayegum2016longitudinal} and \citet{garrett2024biasmixedmodelsanalysing}.
+Finally, our work focuses on the distribution shape, rather than the prediction of individual random effects, which the linear mixed models literature suggests is more affected by misspecification (see \citealp{lebeau2018model, hui2021random, vu2025random} for reviews on the topic).

-This work opens avenues for evaluating misspecifications in other location-scale models — for instance, the addition of time-varying or non-normally distributed covariates.
+Our findings may have implications for other longitudinal frameworks dependent on MELSM.
 Beyond the presented setting, MELSMs are often used as part of more complex models.
 Particularly, the study of joint models with within-individual variability~\citep{barrett2019estimating, palma2025bayesian} would provide insights into the relationship between the misspecification of the longitudinal model and the association with the hazard in time-to-event data analysis.